GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/4_Running_pggb.md

 ### Key parameters for executing [PGGB](https://github.com/pangenome/pggb)

-The overall structure of pggb's output graph is defined by three parameters: genome number (-n), segment length (-s), and pairwise identity (-p).
+The overall structure of PGGB's output graph is defined by three parameters: genome number (-n), segment length (-s), and pairwise identity (-p).

 Genome number (-n) is a given, but varies in ways that are difficult to infer and is thus left up to the user.
 Segment length defines the seed length used by the "MashMap3" homology mapper in wfmash.